Published Jul 6, 2022

 What Is Medicare Part D?

 Part D is Medicare prescription drug coverage.
-Medicare beneficiaries must either enroll in a separate Medicare drug plan to add on to their Original Medicare coverage or find a Medicare Advantage plan that includes drug coverage.
+Medicare beneficiaries must either enroll in a separate Medicare drug plan to add on to their Original Medicare coverage or find a Medicare Advantage plan that includes Part D coverage.
 Do note that not all MA plans provide coverage for prescription medications.

 Note: Learn more about enrolling in Medicare Part D at this resource.